 Zé dos Cornos – $

-Note: Zé is short for José, a name that is very popular generally and apparently even more popular among chefs and restaurant owners.
+Note: Zé is short for José, a name that is very popular generally and apparently even more popular in Lisbon among chefs and restaurant owners.

 Casa do Alentejo – $

 This ode to my favourite region of Portugal is on one of Lisbon’s most touristy streets but is essentially a cultural club.
-Plenty of tourists pop their heads in to snap pictures of the truly spectacular entrance way that appears straight out of Morocco but they’re missing the best part.
+Some lucky tourists pause and pop their heads in to snap pictures of the truly spectacular entranceway that appears straight out of Morocco but they’re missing the best part.
 Let the small plates stack up as you knock back beers in the courtyard of the Tavern at Casa do Alentejo and prepare for the (pleasant) surprise when you see your bill at the end.
 For something more formal or spectacular, head upstairs to the restaurant where ornate banquet halls and reasonably priced traditional meals beckon.

 Ponto Final – $$

 You come here for the unforgettable view but fortunately the food is good too.
 You’ll need to take a 10-minute ferry ride to the south bank of the river and walk past the graffiti-covered abandoned warehouses that line the water.
-Definitely call and book a table (at least a month) ahead at Ponto Final to get a primo spot on the pier for sunset drinks and dinner with magical views across the water to Lisbon and out to sea.
+Definitely book a table (at least a month) ahead at Ponto Final to get a primo spot on the pier for sunset drinks and dinner with magical views across the water to Lisbon and out to sea.
 Apparently you can show up and queue for a while if you fail to book.

 Ramiro – $$$

 Before your beer has finished a waiter drops another in front of you.
-It’s a hard earned thirst given that you’re doing manual labour for your meal.
-In one hand a small hammer is bang-bang-banging crab legs open to reach the tender flesh.
-Lisbon’s most famous seafood restaurant isn’t a quiet date night.
+Fortunate, because you’re doing serious manual labour for your meal, with a small hammer bang-bang-banging crab legs open to reach the tender flesh.
+Ramiro, the most famous Lisbon seafood restaurant, isn’t a quiet date night.
 It’s the sort of place to take friends and share bowls of clams swimming in olive oil, garlic and coriander or experience the life-changing sweetest of a carabineiro (scarlet prawn).
 Cheap, no. Worth it, yes.

 Espaco Açores – $$